top of page

 Jonson lived in a period of great social and political change and was highly respected by his contemporaries, including John Donne.
 He lost his father before he was born and was raised in modest circumstances.
 His mother remarried to Robert Brett, a successful builder who provided some stability for the family.
 Although of Scottish origin, Jonson retained a deep pride in his family heritage.

-Fragmented Education
+Fragmented education

 Ben Jonson's education changed when he entered Westminster School, where he studied under William Camden, a renowned antiquarian who had a profound influence on him.
 Camden introduced Jonson to the arts and classical learning, becoming a lifelong friend and mentor.
 Jonson formed lasting friendships with intellectuals such as Robert Cotton and Hugh Holland and received a solid education in rhetoric and classical literature, practicing translations of Greek and Latin works.